-The experiment was carried out by statistical analysis through one way ANOVA at value p<0.05 followed by Tukey’s Post Hoc test with p≤0.05 was used.
-The % mortality describe the mean ± SD of triplet experiment.
+The experiment was statistically analyzed using one way ANOVA at value p<0.05 followed by Tukey’s post hoc test with p≤0.05.
+The percentage (%) mortality was expressed as the mean ± SD of three replications.

 RESULTS AND DISCUSSION

-The result of the experiment table 1 revealed the significantly (p<0.5) higher mortality at 21 days of powder treated maize grain when compared to untreated ones.
+The result presented in table 1 revealed significantly (p<0.5) higher mortality at 21 days in powder treated maize grains when compared to the untreated ones.
 The data on mortality of rice weevil after 1, 3, 7, 14 and 21 days after treatment at 1%, 1.5%, 2% and 2.5% were recorded.
-Result demonstrated the mortality rate increases from 18.59% to 35.52% with the increasing dosage level of powder extract from 1% to 2.5% at 21 days after treatment.
-Similar findings

-observed by Tesfaye et al. 2021 in sorghum after treated with the orange peel powder, mortality rate of Sitophilus oryzae increased from 3.18% in the untreated control to 17.73% in the treated one after 21 days of treatment.
+The results demonstrated that the mortality rate increased from 18.59% to 35.52% with the increase in dosage level of the powder extract from 1% to 2.5% at 21 days after treatment.
+Similar findingsWere observed by Tesfaye et al. 2021 in sorghum treated with orange peel powder, where the mortality rate of Sitophilus oryzae increased from 3.18% in the untreated control to 17.73% in the treated one after 21 days of treatment.

 Tayeb et al. 2011 reported 67.5% mortality in rice treated with 0.5 gm orange peel powder after 21 days.
-Yunis, 2014 also observed the effect of orange peel powder showed the mean mortality of 63% after 3 days of exposure period on confused beetle Tribolium confusum.
-Abdullahi et al. 2010 noted 92 % mortality rate with the application of citrus peel powder after 120 hrs post-treatment against Tribolium castaneum.
+Yunis, 2014 also observed that effect of orange peel powder showed the mean mortality of 63% after 3 days of exposure period on confused beetle, Tribolium confusum.
+Abdullahi et al. 2010 noted a 92 % mortality rate with the application of citrus peel powder after 120 hrs post-treatment against Tribolium castaneum.
 Iram et al. 2013 evaluated the Citrus reticulata and Psidium guajava for the control of Tribolium castaneum.
 In their study, Citrus reticulata peel powder showed the mortality of 63.66% after 21 days of treatment period.
 Rice treated with powder of Melia azedarach showed mortality of 80.54% in Sitophilus oryzae after 35 days reported by Devi et al. 2014.
 Emeasor et al. 2008 reported the 51% mortality after application of Citrus sinesis rind powder for the control of Sitophilus zeamais on maize grains.
 Asmanizar et al.2012 reported the leaf powder of Azadirachta indica and Jatropa curcas showed mortality of 32.32% and 77.84% respectively in Sitophilus zeamais.
 Certain plant material e.g. Catharanthus roseus and Annona squamosa showed significant mortalities of 16.67% and 13.3% respectively in Sitophilus oryzae after a month (Radhakrishnan et al. 2025).

 The data of mean percentage weight loss of maize grains treated with different doses of Citrus reticulata peel powder extract were shown in table 2.
 The weight loss observed ranged from 10.87% to 12.96% after 21 days post- treatment indicated a noticeable variation among the different dosage of powder extract compared to untreated control one of 24.12% weight loss.
 Treatment of stored rice with Citrus reticulata peel powder reduced the weight loss caused by Sitophilus oryzae from 5.49% in the control to 4.35 % after 35 days of exposure time reported by the Chayengia et al. 2010.
 Work of Nta et al. 2017 also showed the significant effect in weight loss of maize grains, In their study, efficacy of powder of Citrus sinesis, Citrus reticulata, Citrus limon, Citrus paradisi and Citrus aurantifolia at 2%, 4%, 8% and 10 % were observed for weight loss in maize grains by Sitophilus oryzae.
 Zewde and Jembere, 2010 evaluated the orange peel for its toxicity, repellency and as grain damage protectant against Zabrotes subfasciatus.

+c